fury-gl/fury/docs/source/posts/2021/2021-09-08-gsoc-devmessias-10.rst

    -  Improve the streaming memory managment system for IPC communication

--  I've developing a featurehat will allows FURY to draw hundreds thousands of labels using texture maps and signed distance functions.
+-  I've developing a feature that will allows FURY to draw hundreds thousands of labels using texture maps and signed distance functions.
    Until now I've a sketch that at least is able to draw the labels using the markers billboards and bitmap fonts |image1|